 Persuading your audience is a lot easier said than done.
 This can be particularly tricky when it comes to making a sale, closing a deal, or pitching a concept in your business proposal.

 We don't want to be pushy, but we need to be direct.
 We also need to be clear and have all our needs, objectives, and outcomes clearly defined.
 This takes really careful planning.
-It's difficult to confidently sell a project or goal if you don't have all your steps, funding needs, and resources clearly outlined.
+It's difficult to confidently sell a project or goal if you don't have your content outlined.
+This would be things like steps, funding needs, and resources.
 Organization and information can be vital when it comes to establishing confidence and trust.

 Check out these articles—they'll help with financial planning and pitching.

 - FreelanceHow Freelancers Can Close the Deal—Without Seeming Too PushyLaura Spencer